tpodg/go-config/README.md

 Configuration file is parsed using [go-yaml/yaml](https://github.com/go-yaml/yaml/tree/v3) module.
 "config.yaml" file must be in the same directory as the application executable.
 Struct tags supported by the go-yaml/yaml module can be used.
-Priority of the provider is set to 50.

 ### ENV
 Environment variables should be named as uppercase field names, each nested struct name should be inserted with an underscore ("_") prefix and postfix.
 Prefix of environment variables can be manually configured when env provider is initialized.
-Priority of the provider is set to 30.
+Default configuration overwrites yaml configuration with values from environment.

 ## Usage